 In the case of lower light levels: Some plants are better than others at handling less.
 Here is a list of what most professionals would consider to be “low light houseplants.”

-- Aspidistra known as the “cast iron plant”
+- Aspidistra elatior is known as the “cast iron plant”

 - Dracaena Massangeana